aws-samples/sample-aws-modernization-with-coder/content/2_ModuleOne/index.md

 ## Platform Deployment Overview

-Here's what has been automatically deployed and what we'll configure:
+Here's what has been automatically deployed and what we'll review:

 **Pre-Deployed Infrastructure (via CloudFormation):**
 - Amazon EKS cluster (`coder-aws-cluster`) with Auto Mode